-While shaking damage to dwellings has been observed on the flat, the February and June 2011 aftershocks in particular caused significant shaking damage to hillside houses.
-The observed high vertical accelerations were responsible for severe damage sustained by tile roofs and brick veneers, and unreinforced foundations were often severely cracked.
+While shaking damage to dwellings has been observed on the flat, the Canterbury February and June 2011 aftershocks in particular caused significant shaking damage to hillside houses.
+The observed high vertical accelerations were responsible for severe damage sustained by tile roofs and brick veneers, and many unreinforced foundations were severely cracked.

 Liquefaction effects on buildings